thewca/wca-documents/documents/Code of Ethics.md

    3. WCA Staff must not use their role to promote a third party brand who are not a [WCA-recognized regional organization](https://www.worldcubeassociation.org/organizations), the competition sponsor(s), or sponsors of the WCA.
 This includes but is not limited to:
       1. Promotions in emails to competitors
       2. References in the email signature block
-   4. WCA Delegates must not wear apparel which could reasonably be interpreted as an official affiliation or agreement with the WCA.
+   4. Listed WCA Delegates must not wear apparel which could reasonably be interpreted as an official affiliation or agreement with the WCA.
-      1. Delegates may wear personal sponsorship apparel while they are competing at a competition.
+      1. Delegates may wear personal sponsorship apparel while they are competing.
    5. Organizers must handle decisions on competition sponsors.
       1. Delegates may provide advice and should ensure that the competition organization team is negotiating a fair deal.
    6. WCA Staff must take all steps possible to exclude themselves from any decisions in which they have a conflict of interest.